pleaco/pleaco/README.md

 Pleaco is a simple minimal platform implementation.
 Deploy your code, get it scanned, expose it and be happy.

-No need for Kubernetes, not steep learning curve.
-Just run code.
+No need for Kubernetes, no steep learning curve.
+Just run code and get value.

 ## How does it work?